Published on September 11th, 2020 | by Kyle Field0

-Everything You Need To Know About Version 3 Of Tesla’s New Solarglass Roof Tiles
+Everything You Need To Know About Version 3 Of The Tesla Solar Roof

-Tesla launched the new version 3 of the Tesla Solar Roof was introduced, with a goal of smoothing over all the bumps discovered in the earlier versions of the product.
-Version 3 of the newly renamed Solarglass Roof integrates a number of meaningful improvements to the now larger tiles that promise to improve the cost of the roof while delivering a much faster installation time.
+In October 2019, version 3 of the Tesla Solar Roof was introduced, with a goal of smoothing over all the bumps discovered in the earlier versions of the product.
+Version 3 of the Tesla Solar Roof integrates a number of meaningful improvements to the now larger tiles that promise to improve the cost of the roof while delivering a much faster installation time.
 Fundamentally, the Tesla Solar Roof serves to protect the home from the elements while also generating electricity from the sun, thanks to a network of embedded photovoltaic solar cells.

 A Better, More Beautiful Product

-Tesla’s objective in developing version 3 of its Solarglass Roof was to improve all of the flaws it identified with the earlier versions.
-Vice president of technology at Tesla Drew Baglino noted that Tesla was aiming to improve the product essentially across the board, improving its cost and beauty as well as manufacturability of the tiles across the board.
-Version 3 nailed it, delivering significant improvements by:
+Tesla’s objective in developing version 3 of its Solar Roof was to improve on the flaws identified in the earlier versions of the product.
+Vice president of technology at Tesla Drew Baglino said Tesla was aiming to improve the product essentially across the board, improving its cost, beauty and manufacturability of the tiles across the board.

-- Dramatically reducing the number of parts and sub-assemblies required to install a Solar Roof by more than half (made possible by the larger tiles)
+- Dramatically reduced the number of parts and sub-assemblies required to install a Solar Roof by more than half, made possible by the larger tiles.

-- Reducing the number of steps in manufacturing (made possible by the larger tiles)
+- Reduced the number of steps in manufacturing, made possible by the larger tiles

-- Reducing cost (enabled by the larger tiles)
+- Reduced cost, enabled by the larger tiles

-- Changing the technology that hides the solar cells to something that’s more scalable
+- Changed the coating that hides the solar cells to a more scalable technology

 These changes came about first and foremost thanks to the larger footprint of the new tiles themselves.
 Tesla previously used roof tiles that were approximately 14″ long by 9″ wide.
 These were shipped from the factory in bricks of three pre-wired tiles called PV Modules.
 Each PV Module required hardware to link the three individual tiles together, wiring to connect them and waterproofing to ensure a good seal.

 The new tiles are significantly larger, at 45″ long by 15″ wide.
 That not only effectively replaces a single pre-wired PV Module from version 2 of the Solar Roof, it increases the width of the panels significantly.
-The increase in size not only reduces the number of roof tile units that must be installed, it eliminates a large percentage of the internal components in each of the PV Modules in version 2.
-That translates to less potential points of failure and a much simpler installation.
+The increase in size not only reduces the number of roof tile units that must be installed, it eliminates a large percentage of the internal non value add components in each of the PV Modules in version 2 of the Solar Roof.
+That translates to less potential points of failure and a much simpler, faster, cheaper installation.

-That’s not all folks.
-Eliminating the need to create 3-packs of PV tiles into PV Modules gets rid of the seams between each of the individual tiles.
-That means a more sealed roof and more PV generation from each of the new v3 tiles.
+But that’s not all folks.
+Eliminating the need to create the bricks of 3 manually connected photovoltaic tiles gets rid of the seams between each of the individual tiles.
+That means a more sealed roof and more PV generation from each of the new tiles.
 Version 2 tiles produced 25 watts each.
 We’ll have to wait and see what each of the new v3 tiles produces, but it’s clear the output is much higher.
 Granted, they are larger, but they are also just a more efficient design on a number of levels.

 A New Installer Network

 Elon noted on the call that outsourcing the installation of roofing products was already normal across the roofing business, including the warranty carryovers.
-The Solarglass Roof is admittedly more complex than either a traditional roof or a traditional solar system installation, but it’s not so abstract as to make the concept unable to scale.
+The Tesla Solar Roof is admittedly more complex than either a traditional roof or a traditional solar system installation, but it is not so abstract as to make the concept incapable of scaling.

-Tesla is already ramping up installations as fast as possible with plans to continue that ramp over the next few weeks.
-Production is similarly ramping up but Elon Musk showed his newly attained mastery of the financial dance as he avoided committing to a firm production target and date.
-All he would say was that they were targeting to reach 1,000 installations per week as fast as possible.
+Since the launch of version 3 of the Solar Roof in October 2019, Tesla has continued to ramp up production of the Solar Roof.
+Tesla CEO Elon Musk showed his newly attained mastery of the financial dance as he has avoided committing to a firm production target and date for Solar Roof.
+He generically shared Tesla was targeting to reach 1,000 installations per week as fast as possible.

 Easier, Cheaper, & Faster To Install

 “The total number of material and part reductions from v2 to v3 has massively reduced the number of touches our installers have to do on site and that reduces the time they have to take to install,” Kunal Girotra, Senior Director Energy Operations at Tesla, said on the launch call for the current version of the Solar Roof.
 “There are tons of tiny improvements we’ve made across the product to make the installs really fast.
 That’s the advantage of Tesla having a vertically integrated chain.”

 The concept is a reapplication of the classic computer security model of the hack-a-thon that pits hackers against a specific piece of technology or against a specific deliverable in a fixed amount of time.
 Fueled by pizza and energy drinks, hackers regularly pull together to accomplish the impossible in just a handful of hours or days at these events all over the world.
 It is yet another example of Tesla’s Silicon Valley roots popping up where you’d least expect it in a push to deliver world-class results.